whimsicaldreamer/XandO/README.md

 # XandO
 ######Multiplayer Noughts and Crosses game
-The game is not completed yet and so no yet ready to be played.
+The game is not completed yet and so not yet ready to be played.